apertureSynthesis/jwstComet/README.txt

 jupyter
 astroquery

-Installation:
+Installation can use conda or pyenv:
 Clone the repository and navigate to the jwstComet directory.
-Included is a .yml file to create a suitable conda environment:
+Included is a .yml file to create a suitable conda environment or a requirements.txt for pyenv:

+For conda:
 conda env create --file jwstComet.yml

-Activate the new conda environment, and add the parent directory to your conda path:
+Activate the new conda environment (named jwstComet), and add the parent directory to your conda path:

 conda develop /path-to-jwstComet/

+For pyenv, after installing pyenv and pyenv-virtualenv: pyenv virtualenv 3.11 jwstComet pyenv activate jwstComet pip install -r requirements.txt

 Usage:
 Jupyter notebooks are included to provide examples